odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

 With the simple environment we have set up, we can now start exploring the Egeria Ecosystem UI.

-In later labs you can refer back to this documentation and try out the new with the new environment.

 ## Setting up connectivity to the UI

 To use the Ecosystem UI you will need to forward a port so that the browser can communicate with the Egeria Ecosystem UI application.